Course - Computer Fundamentals - TDT4160

 Knowledge:

-- The student should know how computers work and how they are constructed.
+- The student should know how computers work and how they are constructed, including the principles of how to obtain high performance.

-- The student should understand how simple processors are constructed, including single-cycle, multi-cycle, and pipelined designs.
+- The student should understand how simple processors are constructed, including single-cycle, multi-cycle, and pipelined designs as well as be familiar with the principles used when designing high-performance processors.

 Skills: